-* LIMITED SEATING — ADVANCE TICKETS AVAILABLE BELOW, DOUBLES AS CHAIR RESERVATION *
+* LIMITED SEATING — ADVANCE TICKETS DOUBLE AS CHAIR RESERVATIONS *

 Black Sheep Radio and Stage 33 Live welcome back guitar duo John Stowell and Draa Hobbs for a return engagement of world-class jazz — and they’re bringing a special guest or two with them as well.
 After the first time they played the room, Draa wrote, “To say this was a great concert would be an understatement.
 The audience was wonderful, and [to] work with John Stowell, a true master of the instrument, is a tremendous blessing.”